 - C-c C-k, (erlang-compile) Compiles the Erlang module in the current buffer.
-You can also use C-u C-c C-k to debug compile the module with the debug options debug_info and export_all. - C-c C-l, (erlang-compile-display) Display compilation output. - C-u C-x Start parsing the compiler output from the beginning.
-This command will place the point on the line where the first error was found. - C-x (erlang-next-error) Move the point on to the next error.
+You can also use C-u C-c C-k to debug compile the module with the debug options debug\info and export\all. - C-c C-1, (erlang-compile-display) Display compilation output. - C-u C-x Start parsing the compiler output from the beginning.
+This command will place the point on the line where the first error was found. - C-x' (erlang-next-error) Move the point on to the next error.
 The buffer displaying the compilation errors will be updated so that the current error will be visible.